 The north is the home of Wazíya, Spirit of the North Wind, and of the winter season, Waníyetu.
 Sometimes depicted as a giant, Wazíya is the strongest and most formidable of all the winds, commanding both respect and caution from the Dakota people and the Animal Nations.
 With an icy breath that can freeze living flesh into stone within moments, Wazíya embodies the immense power and danger of winter.

-He is often at odds with his brother Okáǧa, the Spirit of the South Wind, who brings the warm, gentle breezes of summer.
+He is represented by the color red and he is often at odds with his brother Okáǧa, the Spirit of the South Wind, who brings the warm, gentle breezes of summer.
 Together, their opposing forces shape the cycles of the seasons, reflecting the delicate balance of nature and the resilience needed to thrive within it.

 Meet Wazíya in augmented reality

-Watch the video or read below to activate this augmented reality (AR) experience using Adobe Aero:
+Watch the video or read below to activate this augmented reality (AR) experience using 8th Wall:

 - Scan the QR Code or Click Link: Use your device’s camera to scan the provided QR code associated with the AR experience or click this link if you are viewing this on your phone.